 *Prior to 1960, the number of Black people in the United States that did not descend from people enslaved within the United States was below 1%.

-This free professional support often provides access to unknown, untold family history that was lost, stolen, or previously inaccessible.
+This free, professional support often provides access to unknown, untold family history that was lost, stolen, or previously inaccessible.
 Following the meetings, the Restorative Genealogist produces a comprehensive Research Journal that includes a narrative description of findings and official sources, meeting the recognized, evidentiary standard of genealogical proof.

 It is our belief that connecting with family history will lead to more engaged citizens who feel a new sense of ownership in the American story.
-We are currently pursuing funding to launch this program in 2026.
+We are currently pursuing funding to launch this program in 2026-2027.

 Sign up for updates via the RepGen Newsletter or contribute today.